tsokomalusi/PIC16F877A_LABS/README.md

 ## Lab 1: Flashing Leds
-In this Lab GPIO pins of the MCU are used to generate digital output signal for flashing RED, BLUE and GREEN LEDS.
+In this Lab, GPIO pins of the MCU are used to generate digital output signal for flashing RED, BLUE and GREEN LEDS.
 ## Proteus Simulation & Schematic capture
 ![lab1](https://github.com/user-attachments/assets/4d7629dc-a67f-47fd-8336-293fb9f688a8)

 ---------------------------------------------------------------------------------------------------------------------------
 ## Lab 2: Reading digital inputs
-In this Lab GPIO pins of the PIC are used for reading digital input signal, which is then used to control the flashing of an LED (BLUE)
+In this Lab, GPIO pins of the PIC are used for reading digital input signal, which is then used to control the flashing of an LED (BLUE)
 ## Schematic capture and Proteus Simulation
 ![lab2](https://github.com/user-attachments/assets/37fd38ab-6bbd-44a4-af92-cd852cc0be19)

 -----------------------------------------------------------------------------------------------------------------------------
 ## Lab 3: Counting with 7 Segments Display
-In this lab it will be demonstrated how to use GPIO to control and interface the Segment to PIC16F877A MCU.
+In this lab, it will be demonstrated how to use GPIO to control and interface the Segment to PIC16F877A MCU.
 Main aim of this lab is to print out numerical data (0 -9) using 7 Segment display

 ## Schematic capture and Proteus simulation